-The NHS provides free hospital treatment to anyone who is ordinarily resident in the UK whatever your nationality.
-If you are not ordinarily resident (settled and living in the UK) at the time of treatment, you will have ‘overseas visitor,’ status.
+If you are visiting the United Kingdom and require treatment in our hospitals, you may have to pay for this.
+The NHS provides free hospital treatment to anyone who is ordinarily resident (settled and living in the UK) in the UK whatever their nationality.
+If you are not ordinarily resident at the time of treatment, you will have ‘overseas visitor,’ status.
 This means that you may be charged for the treatment you receive.

 NHS trusts have a legal obligation to identify patients who are not entitled to free NHS treatment and to make and recover charges for the NHS services provided.
 These obligations are set out in the guidance published by the Department of Health.

-- residence permit issued by UK Border Agency
+- Residence permit issued by UK Border Agency – Biometric Residence Permit (BRP)

 - EU or Swiss national identity card

 - Valid armed forces or police identity card